membership-ccarc/n7rb/README.md

 - Syllabi live in `public/syllabi/`.
 - The Field Day flyer is currently `public/CCARC_FD2026.png`; the homepage references it directly.
 - The Slack invite URL in `lib/site-data.ts` is marked as expiring and should be renewed when needed.
-- `CONTACT_EMAIL` in `lib/site-data.ts` is currently a placeholder and should be replaced with the real contact email.
 - The membership application PDF is `public/membership_application.pdf`.
 - Use `Emergency Communications` for radio/public-safety contexts.
 - The homepage links `N7RB` to `/about/n7rb-bio` for visitors who do not know what the callsign means.